krakenjs/swaggerize-routes/README.md

 }
 ```

+These paths are relative to the `options.basedir` and are used as fallbacks for missing handlers from directory scan.

+If the `options.handlers` is empty, then they will be used exclusively.

 ### Handlers File

 Each provided javascript file should export an object containing functions with HTTP verbs as keys.